Home and community based care – Type 2 diabetes

 But within the government's health spending, there’s a significant and growing need to deliver better care to patients while reducing the cost of treating the most expensive chronic illnesses such as Type-2 diabetes.

-Treating Type-2 diabetes alone consumes at least 1.0% of gross domestic product (GDP) each year.
+Global estimates show treating Type 2 diabetes consumes at least 1.0% of gross domestic product (GDP) each year.
 While the disease is incurable, it can be managed to allow many of the nearly 200,000 New Zealanders who have been diagnosed with it, the opportunity to enjoy good health and quality of life.
 Starting treatment early can also delay the onset of the disease, saving significant long-term cost and improving health outcomes.

 Next generation diabetes care - how does it work?